-Minimum Plant Material Dimensions Required plant materials shall conform to the minimum dimensions in Table 2-28: Minimum Landscape Measurements and Standards.
+a.
+Minimum Plant Material Dimensions

+Required plant materials shall conform to the minimum dimensions in Table 2-28: Minimum Landscape Measurements and Standards.

-Table 2-28: Minimum Landscape Measurements and Standards At Time of Planting (All Apply) At Maturity Canopy trees Caliper: 4 inches [1] Height: 12 feet Capable of attaining a crown spread of at least 25 feet.
-Ornamental trees Caliper: 2 inches [1] Height: 8 feet Capable of attaining a crown spread of 15 feet.
-[2] Tall Evergreen Shrubs Height: 3 feet Spacing: No further apart than 3 feet on center Screening shall form a continuous, unbroken, solid visual screen 6 feet in height within 2 years after time of planting, unless otherwise approved by the Director of Planning.
-Low Evergreen Shrubs Height: 2 feet Spacing: No further apart than 3 feet on center Shrubs shall be maintained at 3 feet in height within 2 years after time of planting.
+At Time of Planting (All Apply) At Maturity Canopy trees Caliper: 4 inches [1] Height: 12 feet Capable of attaining a crown spread of at least 25 feet.
+Ornamental trees Caliper: 2 inches [1] Height: 8 feet Capable of attaining a crown spread of 15 feet [2] Tall Evergreen Shrubs Height: 3 feet Spacing: No further apart than 3 feet on center Screening shall form a continuous, unbroken solid visual screen 6 feet in height within 2 years after time of planting, unless otherwise approved by the Director of Planning.
+Low Evergreen Shrubs Height: 2 feet Spacing: No further apart than 3 feet on center Shrubs shall be maintained at 3 feet in heigh within 2 years after time of planting.
 Evergreen Vines May be used in conjunction with fences, screens, or walls to meet landscape screening and/or buffering requirements, as approved by the Director of Planning.

-Table 2-28: Minimum Landscape Measurements and Standa ards At Time of Planting (All Apply) At Maturity Grass Areas Shall be sodded, plugged, sprigged, hydro-mulche in swales, or when necessary to prevent erosion.
-Shall be established with 100 percent coverage a grass prior to the issuance of a certificate of occup Grass seed, sod and other material shall be clear and insects.
-Ground covers used in-lieu-of grass shall be pla appearance and reasonably complete coverage w nd 70 percent density with an approved perennial bancy.
-In and reasonably free of weeds and noxious pest unted in such a manner as to present a finished b.
-Tree Placement and Clearances
+Table 2-28: Minimum Landscape Measurements and Standards

+At Time of Planting (All Apply)

+Grass Areas

+Shall be sodded, plugged, sprigged, hydro-mulched, or seeded, except that solid sod shall be used in swales, or when necessary to prevent erosion.

+Shall be established with 100 percent coverage and 70 percent density with an approved perennial grass prior to the issuance of a certificate of occupancy.

+Grass seed, sod and other material shall be clean and reasonably free of weeds and noxious pest and insects.

+Ground covers used in-lieu-of grass shall be planted in such a manner as to present a finished appearance and reasonably complete coverage within one year of planting.
-[1] Caliper measurement of the trunk shall be taken 6 inches above the ground for new plantings.

-[2] Ornamental trees with a crown spread of less than 15 feet at maturity may be grouped to create the equivalent of a 15-foot crown width.
+- [1] Caliper measurement of the trunk shall be taken 6 inches above the ground for new plantings. - [2] Ornamental trees with a crown spread of less than 15 feet at maturity may be grouped to create the equivalent of a 15-foot crown width.